A Tannakian framework for prismatic $F$-crystals: The Tannakian framework for prismatic objects

 \begin{prop} A sequence

 in $\cat{Vect}^{\mathrm{an}}(\mf{X}_\Prism)$ is exact if and only if there exists a cover $\{(A_i,I_i)\}$ of $\ast$ such that

 is exact for all $i$. \end{prop}

-\begin{rem} Proposition \ref{prop:exactness-preserved-cover-analytic-prismatic-crystals} is not immediate.
-The if condition implies (see Lemma \ref{lem:condition-for-covering-of-final-object}) that for every $(A,I)$ there exists a cover $\{(B_j,IB_j)\}$ of $(A,I)$ such that sequence over $(A,I)$ is exact when pulled back to each $U(B_j,IB_j)$.
+\begin{rem} Proposition \ref{prop:exactness-preserved-cover-analytic-prismatic-crystals} does not easily follow using fpqc descent.
+The latter condition implies (see Lemma \ref{lem:condition-for-covering-of-final-object}) that for every $(A,I)$ there exists a cover $\{(B_j,IB_j)\}$ of $(A,I)$ such that sequence over $(A,I)$ is exact when pulled back to each $U(B_j,IB_j)$.
 If $S=\{U(B_j,IB_j)\to U(A,I)\}$ were an fpqc cover we would be done.
 But, a priori all we know is that $\{\Spf(B_j)\to \Spf(A)\}$ is an adically flat cover.
 With Noetherian hypotheses this is sufficient (cf.\@ \stacks{0912}), but in our generality it is not even clear that $S$ is jointly surjective (although see Proposition \ref{prop:Gabber} below). \end{rem}

 Using Lemma \ref{lem:condition-for-covering-of-final-object}, and the fact that an exact sequence of vector bundles is universally exact (see \stacks{058H}), the desired result is a special case of the following.